mlecar/autohaus/README.md

 ```

 ### Integration Tests
-Integration tests are implemented in folder
+Some Integration tests are implemented in folder
 ```
 src/integration-test/java
 ```